Animal echolocation: Acoustic environments of FM and CF signals

-A frequency modulated (FM) component is excellent for hunting prey while flying in close, cluttered environments.
+An FM component is excellent for hunting prey while flying in close, cluttered environments.
 Two aspects of the FM signal account for this fact: the precise target localization conferred by the broadband signal, and the short duration of the call.
 The first of these is essential because in a cluttered environment, the bats must be able to resolve their prey from large amounts of background noise.
 The 3D localization abilities of the broadband signal enable the bat to do exactly that, providing it with what Simmons and Stein (1980) call a "clutter rejection strategy".
 This strategy is further improved by the use of harmonics, which, as previously stated, enhance the localization properties of the call.
 The short duration of the FM call is also best in close, cluttered environments because it enables the bat to emit many calls extremely rapidly without overlap.
 This means that the bat can get an almost continuous stream of information – essential when objects are close, because they will pass by quickly – without confusing which echo corresponds to which call.

-A constant frequency (CF) component is often used by bats hunting for prey while flying in open, clutter-free environments, or by bats that wait on perches for their prey to appear.
+A CF component is often used by bats hunting for prey while flying in open, clutter-free environments, or by bats that wait on perches for their prey to appear.
 The success of the former strategy is due to two aspects of the CF call, both of which confer excellent prey-detection abilities.
 First, the greater working range of the call allows bats to detect targets present at great distances – a common situation in open environments.
 Second, the length of the call is also suited for targets at great distances: in this case, there is a decreased chance that the long call will overlap with the returning echo.
 The latter strategy is made possible by the fact that the long, narrowband call allows the bat to detect Doppler shifts, which would be produced by an insect moving either towards or away from a perched bat.

+Taxonomic range

+Echolocation occurs in a variety of mammals and birds as described below.
+It evolved repeatedly, an example of convergent evolution.